Wilderness Advanced First Aid (40hr) Mountain Rescue November 21-23, Nelson

 Course Highlights

-Wilderness Advanced First Aid Certification: 40 hours of intensive instruction.
+Wilderness Advanced First Aid Certification (40-hour)

 Why This Course?